Our school day

 Children in Year 5 and Year 6 may be dismissed at the end of the day without being collected by an adult.
 This will only occur if they have applied for a walking home pass.
 Walking home passes are also valid after clubs except during winter (between the October and February half-term) due to fading light.

 Ahead of the start of each academic year, we provide a Google Form for parents to request that their child receives a walking home pass.
-This form is now closed.
-If you would like your child to have a walking home pass, please contact the school office.
+At all other times, if you would like your child to have a walking home pass, please contact the school office.

 Assemblies at St John's

 All schools, whether faith schools or community schools, are required to have daily acts of collective worship.
-This times should be an experience that does not offend the integrity of the non-religious or those of different faith.
+These times should be an experience that does not offend the integrity of the non-religious or those of different faiths.
 We, like many other schools, call them 'assemblies'.

 At St John’s we consider acts of collective worship to be a significant educational activity that both reflects and explores the school's distinctive Christian character and contributes to the personal and spiritual development of all present.
 Therefore, assemblies at St John’s are planned to:

 be a time of collective worship that is inclusive, invitational and inspiring;

 engage all participants, child and adult alike, who should be able to talk about the impact it makes on their relationships and on life in the school;